cucumber/vscode/README.md

 ### `cucumber.parameterTypes`
 [//]: # (<cucumber.parameterTypes>)
-The `cucumber.parameterTypes` setting can be used to define [Custom Parameter Types](https://github.com/cucumber/cucumber-expressions#custom-parameter-types) that are not directly visible in the source code.
+Override the `cucumber.parameterTypes` setting if your Cucumber Expressions are using [Custom Parameter Types](https://github.com/cucumber/cucumber-expressions#custom-parameter-types) that are defined outside your `cucumber.glue` setting.

 Default value: